stackbit-projects/marvelous-hedgehog-98a27/content/pages/index.md

         media_position: right
         media_width: sixty
       - title: Consulting
-        subtitle: 'Experienced communications direction, at your service.'
+        subtitle: 'Experienced communications direction, at your service'
         content: >-
           I will dive into the ins and outs of your product or service and make sure the right information is communicated throughout your